Regular-singular connections on relative complex schemes: Introduction

 Our answer is given by Corollary \ref{25.11.2019--1} and says that under additional hypothesis the aforementioned categories are equivalent.

 Our proof of Corollary \ref{25.11.2019--1} follows Deligne's original method.
 Let us describe our strategy rapidly while awaiting a more precise summary below.
-Firstly (paralleling \cite{deligne70}) a considerable part of the work is developed in the setting of smooth complex spaces over the analytic spectrum of a $\CC$-algebra $\La$ which is finite dimensional as a vector space.
+Firstly a considerable part of the work is developed in the setting of {\it smooth complex spaces} over the analytic spectrum of a $\CC$-algebra $\La$ which is finite dimensional as a vector space.
 For such spaces, we show that integrable $\La$-connections define the same objects as logarithmic {\it meromorphic} connections on a larger space (Theorem \ref{11.05.2016--2}).
 The key point to obtain this description is that smooth complex spaces over $\La$ {\it do not deform locally}, so that we are able to apply Deligne's results to extend connections to logarithmic ones (see Theorem \ref{deligne_manin_extension}).
-Note that this corresponds roughly to \cite[Theorem 5.1]{malgrange}.
+This corresponds roughly to \cite[Theorem 5.1]{malgrange}.
 After that, we move to algebraic geometry over a {\it complete local noetherian} $\CC$-algebra $R$ with residue field $\CC$ (Section \ref{17.12.2019--1}).
-Employing Grothendieck's algebraization theorem and the fact that the order of the poles of an arrow between logarithmic connections is independent of the the truncation of $R$, we show how to find preferred models for regular-singular $R$-connections (Theorem \ref{01.10.2019--1}).
-These findings are then assembled to obtain Corollary \ref{25.11.2019--1}.
+Employing Grothendieck's algebraization theorem and the fact that the order of the poles of an arrow between logarithmic connections is independent of the truncation of $R$, we show how to find preferred models for regular-singular $R$-connections (Theorem \ref{01.10.2019--1}).
+These findings are then assembled to obtain Corollary \ref{25.11.2019--1}, which is the main output of this work.

-We now review the remaining sections of the paper separately.
+We now review the remaining sections separately.
 In what follows, $\La$ is a local $\CC$-algebra which is a finite dimensional complex vector space.

-Section \ref{29.01.2020--2} serves mainly to introduce notation and definitions such as: relative divisors with normal crossings (Definition \ref{02.10.2019--1}), multiplicity (Definition \ref{05.11.2019--1}) and several variations on the theme of connections (Definitions \ref{29.01.2020--1}, \ref{04.11.2019--8} and \ref{04.11.2019--9}).
-This section is also the right place to talk about Deligne's notion of relative local system, a very important tool for this work, see Theorem \ref{10.06.2016--2}.
+Section \ref{29.01.2020--2} serves mainly to introduce notation and definitions such as: relative divisors with normal crossings, number of branches (Definition \ref{02.10.2019--1}) and several variations on the theme of connections (Definitions \ref{29.01.2020--1}, \ref{04.11.2019--8} and \ref{04.11.2019--9}).
+This section is also the right place to talk about Deligne's notion of relative local system, a very important tool, see Theorem \ref{10.06.2016--2}.

 Section \ref{29.01.2020--3} serves two purposes and the first is to explain the following simple technique.
 Let $S$ be the analytic spectrum of $\La$ and $D \subset\CC^n$ be an open subset.
 Then the category of $\co_{D\ti S}$-modules is canonically identified with the category of $\co_D$-modules endowed with an action of $\La$, so that many local results from \cite[Chapter II]{deligne70} are easily transposed to the setting of smooth complex spaces over $S$.
 One of these transpositions, Theorem \ref{21.10.2019--1}, is the second purpose of this section; it is yet another manifestation of the classical principle that singularities ``of the first kind'' are ``regular'' \cite[Chapter 4, Theorem 2.1]{coddington-levinson55}.